christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 rnn:zeroGradParameters()
 ```

-## Apply the recurrent net to a sequence in one step
+# Apply a net to a sequence in one step

 The `Sequencer` module enables to transform a net to apply it directly to the full sequence: